-The iSTAR Edge is a multi-chip standalone cryptographic module.
+The iSTAR Ultra is a multi-chip standalone cryptographic module.
 All firmware and hardware components of the module are entirely contained within a steel enclosure, which defines the module's cryptographic boundary.
-The enclosure is opaque within the visible spectrum, and includes a door with a locking mechanism.
-The enclosure is further protected with serialized tamper-evident labels in order to provide evidence of tampering.
-The Crypto

-Officer is responsible for applying the labels as well as for periodically inspecting the tamper-evident labels for signs of tampering.
+Each enclosure is opaque within the visible spectrum.
+The wall-mount enclosure includes a door with a locking mechanism, while the rack-mount enclosure includes a removable top cover.
+The enclosures are protected with serialized tamper-evident labels in order to provide evidence of tampering.
+The Crypto Officer is responsible for applying the labels as well as for periodically inspecting the tamper-evident labels for signs of tampering.
 See Section 3.1.1.1 for instructions on how to affix the tamper-evident labels.

-The iSTAR Edge Door Controllers have been tested and found conformant to the EMI/EMC requirements specified by 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).
+The iSTAR Ultra Door Controllers have been tested and found conformant to the EMI/EMC requirements specified by 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).